who-knows-inc/KEA_DAT_DevOps_2025_Spring/00._Course_Material/01._Assignments/01._Introduction/02._After/create_a_dependency_graph.md

 **Submission**: Save the graph as a SVG or image and store it somewhere where the entire group has quick access to it.

 **Motivation**: Helps you understand the dependencies between different parts of the application.
-Seeing how everything is coupled could help you understand how it could be deocoupled later on for easier maintance and fault tolerance.
+Seeing how everything is coupled could help you understand how it could be deocoupled later on for easier maintenance and fault tolerance.

 **Part of mandatory I.**